This southern style coleslaw is a creamy, sweet and tangy addition to any meal.

 - Placed the sliced onion in a small bowl and cover with boiling water.
 Leave this to sit for a few minutes.
 Drain and rinse under cold water before patting dry with paper towels.

-- In a large bowl add the mayonnaise, dijon mustard, apple cider vinegar, onion powder and celery salt, giving it a good mix until the ingredients are all incorporated.
+- In a large bowl add the mayonnaise, dijon mustard, sugar, apple cider vinegar, onion powder and celery salt, giving it a good mix until the ingredients are all incorporated.

 - Mix the onion in a bowl with the cabbage and carrot, then set aside.

 - Just before serving add the cabbage mixture to the dressing and toss to combine.